sshtools/jini/README.md

 ### 0.3.2

  * More work on `INISchema`, can now wrap an `INI` to provide a proxied instance that guarantees correctness.
+ * Created `jini-config` module that can be used to provide a monitored INI based configuration system for applications.

 ### 0.3.1